graceful-coder/TradingStrategies/README.md

 Now for the fun part.

-We're going to download an Ocean Protocol custom trading strategy located on the [Ocean Marketplace](https://market.oceanprotocol.com/).
-Navigate to the [marketplace](https://market.oceanprotocol.com/) and connect your wallet to the Goerli test network.
+We're going to download an Ocean Protocol custom trading strategy located on the [Ocean Market](https://market.oceanprotocol.com/).
+Navigate to the [market](https://market.oceanprotocol.com/) and connect your wallet to the Goerli test network.

 [Next, click here to go to the Custom OP Trading Strategy's page.](https://market.oceanprotocol.com/asset/did:op:736282af36d3088a40ea1a947bb8d9eade32e641f2a995394f5f7817ee873e8a)

 On the trading strategy's web page, click the pink Get button on the right side panel.
 You will need some Goerli ETH to approve the transaction.
-Click here for the [Goerli ETH faucet](https://goerlifaucet.com/) if you need more Goerli ETH.
+[Click here for the Goerli ETH faucet](https://goerlifaucet.com/) if you need more Goerli ETH.

 Put the file in the directory user_data/strategies/